 - Life Coach Training from the Life Coach Training Institute

 There are several options for taking your interest in life coaching further and becoming qualified at universities worldwide.

-There are coaching degrees, and post-graduate courses, including topics such as an introduction to coaching, leadership, coaching dynamics, communication building, organization, and analytical skills, to support client success in many diverse areas, including business, sports, social work, or personal development.
+There are coaching degrees and post-graduate courses, including topics such as an introduction to coaching, leadership, coaching dynamics, communication building, organization, and analytical skills, to support client success in many areas including business, sports, social work, and personal development.

 University courses include: